 This herb contains a compound called boswellic acid, which works by inhibiting a pro-inflammatory enzyme called 5-LOX.
 This has a similar effect on pain as aspirin, which blocks the effects of a related enzyme called COX.

 10. Stinging Nettle

 The hairs of the stinging nettle plant contain serotonin, histamine, and a host of other compounds that trigger an even greater reaction from the body.
 The leaves are rubbed against sore or inflamed joints.
-The stinging action takes place immediately but is quickly reversed as the immune system kicks into overdrive.
+The stinging action takes place immediately but quickly reverses as the immune system kicks into overdrive.
 Within about 20 or 30, the result is a reduction in overall pain of the joint.

 Chamomile (Matricaria chamomilla) is one of the most widely used herbs in the history of traditional medicine.
 It was used to treat burns, joint pain, headaches, and various other pain symptoms.

 Recent research substantiates some of these claims, particularly that the herb has anti-inflammatory capabilities that could reduce pain perception .

 Lavender plants and lavender essential oils are very popular for pain relief in traditional medicine.
 Some clinical studies suggest that the terpenes in lavender have anti-inflammatory and pain-relieving effects .

 Many people report relaxation after inhaling lavender terpenes, which could aid in the reduction of perceived pain.

 Sage (Salvia officinalis) has been widely used in traditional medicine to treat pain, particularly for cuts, burns, and other topical sources of pain.